 - Innovation in service delivery; or

 The fund will provide competitive grants to individuals and teams with innovative ideas or pilots for $2,000 to $15,000.
 There is a possibility that one or two exceptional projects could receive funding up to $25,000.

 All benefits-eligible Harvard administrative/professional, support or service and trades staff member may apply.
 Faculty, post-doctoral fellows, temporary employees, students, and co-ops are not eligible.
 If you have a question about eligibility, please contact email@example.com.

 - Most projects can request up to $15,000 in funding for up to one year.
 MVP’s can receive up to $5,000 for up to six months.
-Scale projects can receive up to $25,000 in funding for up to one year (but are awarded less frequently)
+One or two exceptional projects may receive up to $25,000 in funding for up to one year.